They are hurting too.

 It is human nature to hurt someone when we are feeling hurt ourselves.

 It makes us feel like we got our revenge and we implemented emotional damage on the other person.

 It’s like a self-defense mechanism.

-You should try to figure out why these arguments happen.
+Figure out why these arguments happen.

-Have a non-judgmental conversation and settle it.
+Have a non-judgmental conversation and settle whatever arguments come up.

 This means that he hurts you a lot less and finally stops.